ostdotcom/website-docupony/website/versioned_docs/version-1.1.0/2_20_API_LEDGER.md

 | _airdropped_amount_ | string\<float\> | the amount of branded tokens that were deducted from airdrop balance while executing the transaction. |

 #### ** amount **
-A user at one point in time can have two types of balances,
+A user at any point in time can have two types of balances:<br />
-  a.  token balance : tokens that were earned by performing defined actions and
+  a.  token balance : tokens that were earned by performing defined actions and <br />
-  b.  airdrop balance : tokens the company awards to the user to spend within the economy.
+  b.  airdrop balance : tokens the company awards to the user to spend within the economy.<br />
-In such a case, while executing a transaction the _amount_ for the transaction is first picked from user's airdrop balance.
-If the airdrop balance is not sufficient the remaning amount is picked from user's token balance to complete the execution.
-User's balance information can be fetched with the help of [<u>balance API</u>.](/docs/api_balance.html)
+While executing a transaction of _amount_ the airdop balance is first used.
+If the airdrop balance is not sufficient, then the user's token balance is used. <br /> User's balance information can be fetched with the help of [<u>balance API</u>.](/docs/api_balance.html)

 Specifically in a case when airdrop balance of a user is not sufficient while executing a commissioned transaction:  _amount_ = available airdropped tokens + commission amount set for the action + remaining no. of tokens to be picked from token_balance.